networktocode/ntc-templates/README.md

 All YAML files must adhere to the YAML standards defined in the `.yamllint` file in the root directory.
 Yamllint provides thorough documentation of their configuration settings [here](https://yamllint.readthedocs.io/en/stable/rules.html).

-##### DEVELOPMENT HELPER SCRIPTS
+##### Development Helper Scripts

-We have provided a cli utility to assist with properly building the parsed files.
+A cli utility is provided to assist with properly building the parsed files.
+This utility depends on some packages listed in the dev install requirements; see _Install and Usage_ for directions on installing the dev requirements.
 All arguments that can be passed to the script are mutually exclusive (i.e. you can only pass one argument).
 The file can be made executable with the `chmod +x development_scripts.py` command.
 The arguments are:

   * `-y`: Takes the path to a YAML file and ensures that the file adheres to the .yamllint settings
   * `-yd`: Takes a glob path to a directory or directories that will ensure all files ending in `.yml` adhere to the .yamllint settings